Daily High to Daily Low: Is It Safe to Buy MicroVision Inc. (MVIS)?

 MVIS’s Market Performance

-MVIS stocks went up by 15.73% for the week, with a monthly drop of -7.76% and a quarterly performance of -20.97%, while its annual performance rate touched -77.90%.
-The volatility ratio for the week stands at 11.00% while the volatility levels for the past 30 days are set at 11.40% for MicroVision Inc..
-The simple moving average for the period of the last 20 days is -4.60% for MVIS stocks with a simple moving average of -56.92% for the last 200 days.
+MVIS stocks went up by 6.40% for the week, with a monthly jump of 9.40% and a quarterly performance of 11.86%, while its annual performance rate touched -77.67%.
+The volatility ratio for the week stands at 11.80% while the volatility levels for the past 30 days are set at 11.75% for MicroVision Inc..
+The simple moving average for the period of the last 20 days is 6.87% for MVIS stocks with a simple moving average of -49.91% for the last 200 days.

 Analysts’ Opinion of MVIS